 On the first evening, we head to the highest dune in the area.
 Here we are able to photograph altogether directions as the sun sets behind the horizon and the colors of the desert transform from gold to red, to blue.

 We head out 2.5 hours before sunrise to photograph the milky way rising over the dunes, then watch as the morning light slowly transforms the desert.
-A wide-angle lens are going to be our tool of choice to capture as many stars as possible.
+A wide-angle lens is going to be our tool of choice to capture as many stars as possible.

-During the day we’ve got the choice to go to a nomad family and find out about their way of life in the desert. in the afternoon, we start to organize for our second sunset shoot in the Sahara Desert.
+During the day we’ve got the choice to go to a nomad family and find out about their way of life in the desert. in the afternoon, we start to organize our second sunset shoot in the Sahara Desert.

 We will have the possibility to photograph dromedaries in the dunes before riding back on them for our final dinner at the desert camp.

 With time allocated for photographing the mountains near Lake Iriqui, Jebel Bani, and Madouar, driving hours are going to be approx. 2.5 hours from the Erg Chigaga dunes.

 Another morning shoot concludes our unforgettable stay in the Erg Chigaga dunes.
 Afterward, we’ve got some extra time to enjoy the silence of the desert until we head towards the mountainous landscape near Foum Zguid.
 These spectacular cliffs and mountains have rarely been photographed.
 By wild camping nearby, we are going to have the chance to get some unique photos during both sunset and sunrise.

 Our drive West today towards the Anti-Atlas mountains takes approx. 5.5 hours.